pgroonga/pgroonga.github.io/reference/create-index-using-pgroonga.md

   * Prefix search: `prefix_search_normalizer`

-If they aren't used, the `normalizer` parameter is used as fallback.
+If they aren't used, the `normalizers` parameter is used as fallback.

 Here is an example to disable normalizer only for full text search: